-Media Studies is an exceptionally creative and innovative subject.
-As the subject is no longer taken as an option the English department teaches it within their own classrooms.
-There are 12 teachers in all; with both the knowledge and proficiency to help pupils gain an extra GCSE, which they would have otherwise not achieved.
-As a department we have access to computer facilities that can enable pupils to manipulate technology; learning how we see the real world through the eyes of media institutions, e-media and computer technology.
+Media Studies is an exceptionally creative and innovative subject; learning about the media involves both exploring and making media products.
+The subject is now taught as an option subject in its own media hub by 5 specialist teachers.
+As a department, we have access to computer facilities and recording equipment that can enable pupils to manipulate and explore technology.
+By doing this, pupils learn how we see the real world through the eyes of media institutions, e-media and computer technology.

 Key Stage 3